-Sagai is a valid agreement, both parties to the agreement are bound to perform their liability unless any certain specific defect are discovered or both parties have better choice to marry another person.
+Sagai is a valid agreement, both parties to the agreement are bound to perform their liability unless any certain specific defect is discovered or both parties have a better choice to marry another person.

-According to Narada a man who withdraws from his contract without proper cause may be compel to marry the girl against his will.
-However above mentioned view is not applicable and irrelevant today but a party who suffered loss due to withdrawn of agreement has right claim special damages which is caused to him.
+According to Narada a man who withdraws from his contract without proper cause may be compelled to marry the girl against his will.
+However, the above-mentioned view is not applicable and irrelevant today but a party who suffered a loss due to withdraw of the agreement has the right claim special damages which are caused to him.